russellbits/Writing/Poetry/the-fox-and-the-wood-nymph/the-fox-and-the-wood-nymph.md

 date:
 tags: ["fox","nymph","maze"]
 ---
 Of the maze and the hedges
+There is structure that is not the woods
+In the comfortable corners of maze
 There are hedgehogs and foxes
 The hedgehogs each know a big thing
 know it well and complete